OJASWANI-tech/ojaswanirajor-demo/README.md

 # ojaswanirajor-demo
-This is my first Git Repository. author-ojaswani
+This is my first Git Repository.author-ojaswani